2015 Kyrgyz parliamentary election

 Parliamentary elections were held in Kyrgyzstan on 4 October 2015.

 Electoral system

-The 120 seats in the Supreme Council were elected by proportional representation in a single nationwide constituency, with an electoral threshold of 7% on the national level, as well as 0.7% on each of the nine provinces.
-No party is allowed to hold more than 65 seats.
-Party lists were required to have at least 30% of the candidates from each gender, and every fourth candidate had to be of a different gender.
-Each list was also required to have at least 15% of the candidates being from ethnic minorities.
+The 120 seats in the Supreme Council were elected by proportional representation in a single nationwide constituency, with an electoral threshold of 7% at the national level, with an additional requirement for parties to receive at least 0.7% of the vote in each of the nine provinces to win seats.
+No party was allowed to win more than 65 seats.
+Party lists were required to have at least 30% of the candidates from each gender and every fourth candidate had to be of a different gender.
+Each list was also required to have at least 15% of its candidates from ethnic minorities.

 Biometric voter registration was introduced following claims of vote rigging in previous elections.

 Campaign

 Several political parties were formed in the run-up to the elections, often as an attempt by wealthy Kyrgyz to further their own interests.
 Incumbent Prime Minister Temir Sariyev claimed that places on party lists were sold to bidders, with rumours circulating that a high place on a party's list cost between $500,000 and £1,000,000.

 Over 10% of prospective candidates were prevented from running due to criminal convictions, whilst one party's leader, a former boxer, was banned after it was claimed they beat up a rival candidate.